ijackson/rfcs/text/0000-command-overhaul.md

 The user may want to get the stdout output even if there is an error, so the relevant error variant must contain the stdout.
 Rather than making a new error type, adding a field to `CommandError` seems appropriate.

-The combination of `.status()`, `.run()` and `.output()` effectively encode, in the choice of which method is called, the decision about whether to buffering or capture stderr and/or stdout.
+The combination of `.status()`, `.run()` and `.output()` effectively encode, in the choice of which method is called, the decision about whether to buffer and capture stderr and/or stdout.
 An alternative would be to provide something like `stdio::captured()`, but that would complicates the API of `Child` considerably.

 With the `.run()` and `.output()` API proposed here, it is complex to treat only certain stderr output as an error: one has to examine the `CommandError` in detail.
 I think that is more appropriate than the flat approach of the existing `process::Output`.